google/gts/README.md

 > ***NOTE: This repo is a work-in-progress and is not ready for general use just yet.
 This is not an official Google product.***

-This repository is Google's default TypeScript configuration.
+[gts][npm-url] is Google's TypeScript style guide, formatter, linter, and automatic code fixer.
+No lint rules to edit, no configuration to update, no more bike shedding over syntax.
+To borrow from standardjs:

+- **No configuration**.
+The easiest way to enforce consistent style in your project.
+Just drop it in.
+- **Automatically format code**.
+Just run `gts fix` and say goodbye to messy or inconsistent code.
+- **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.

 Made with ❤️ by the Google Node.js team.

 # Getting Started